Apple iPhone sales fall again

 On Tuesday, Apple (AAPL, Tech30) reported that it sold 50.8 million iPhones in the most recent quarter, down from 51.2 million units sold in the same quarter a year earlier.

-The surprise sales decline pushed down Apple's stock 1.5% in after hours trading.
+The surprise sales decline pushed down Apple's stock as much as 2% in after hours trading.

 A year ago, Apple reported its first ever decline in iPhone sales.
 The iPhone slump continued in the following two quarters, which led to Apple's first annual sales decline since 2001.